EtheaDev/SVGIconImageList/README.md

 We advise that TSVGIconVirtualImageList should be used only for versions of Delphi before 10.3.
 For recent versions of Delphi the recommended combination should be **TSVGIconImageCollection + TVirtualImageList**.
 Don't forget also the importance of PreserveItems when you have a large ImageCollection with many linked Actions.
 Without setting this property to "True", everytime you add or remove an icon in the collection, you have to check and change the ImageIndex of all the Actions.

+From D10.3 version, the **TSVGIconImageCollection** inherits from TCustomImageCollection, so you can also use it with the TVirtualImage component and place SVG icons into the new TControlList component (available from Delphi 10.4.2), as explained [here...](https://github.com/EtheaDev/SVGIconImageList/wiki/TControlList-with-SVGIconImageCollection)

 ### New in version 2.2: three SVG engines available!

 There are three implementation: the "Delphi one" based on Martin's work which is using GDI+, the native Windows one which is using Direct2D or the new "Cairo" wrapper, as explained [here.](https://github.com/EtheaDev/SVGIconImageList/wiki/Choice-of-Factories-(Direct-2D-or-GDI-))